Priyanka Chopra Owned The Red Carpet During TIFF 2019 As She Lead The Sky Is Pink Team

 Actor Priyanka Chopra was a show stealer when she walked on the red carpet ahead of The Sky Is Pink's world premiere at the Toronto International Film Festival on Friday.
 She looked stunning in her black and white frill gown.
 Along with her, Farhan Akhtar and his girlfriend Shibani Dandekar, Rohit Saraf and the film's director, Shonali Bose also made an appearance on the red carpet.

-The Bay Watch actor shared a series of pictures on social media, in which she can be seen signing autographs.
+The Baywatch actor shared a series of pictures on social media, in which she can be seen signing autographs.

 'It Was A Really Hard Juxtaposition Of Real Life For Me'